-Two projects invited young people to participate in projects aiming to support informed, active and engaged citizenship in the fight against climate change.
-In total, over 500 secondary or high school pupils and students and around 30 teaching staff benefited from the ePOP and Climate under surveillance projects.
-The ePOP project, the first citizen network for observation, information and exchange on climate and environmental change in island territories was developed in the Pacific, in partnership between IRD and RFI Planète Radio.
+Two educational initiatives were implemented with a view to encouraging young people’s informed, active and engaged citizenship in the fight against climate and environmental change.
+In total, over 500 secondary school pupils and around thirty teachers benefited from the ePOP and Climate under surveillance project.
+The ePOP project, the first citizen network for observation, information and exchange on climate and environmental change in island territories, continued its roll-out in the Pacific, in partnership with RFI Planète Radio.
 A new network of clubs taking part in discussions on Sustainable Development Goals was also created.